Superstar spotting: Why Aquaman was soaking up Rotorua's hospitality

 She said Momoa had a big presence and was a “super kind, nice guy”.

-Post-spa experience, Momoa was spotted at Sobar on Tutanekai St about 10pm.
+Post-spa experience, Momoa and friends visited Sobar on Eat Streat on Tutanekai St.

+Owner and general manager Aadial Kamra, known as Eddy, said the actor arrived about 8.30pm.

+He said he was stunned to find himself serving Momoa drinks and admitted being a bit starstruck at first.
+He said Momoa must be used to that type of reaction though and it wouldn’t be the first time “somebody would have freaked out seeing him”.

+Kamra said Momoa was with about five people including Curtis and a security person.

+Kamra said the bar put on extra security while the group was there - enough time to serve him five Tuatara Hazy drinks - and delayed the in-house DJ’s start time until they had left.

-A local, who declined to be named, said she was alerted to the actor in the bar so “popped her head in” and saw him sitting quietly with Curtis.
+A local, who didn’t want her name published, said she was alerted to the actor in the bar so “popped her head in” and saw him sitting quietly with Curtis.

-She said there were only five people with him, including what looked like one security person.

 She stopped to say hello to Curtis - “because he’s just so easy to chat with and you can always go up to him and say, ‘hello, mate’” - but didn’t speak with Momoa as he was in conversation with someone else.